Government blamed for Penang Mill closure

 Assessing the future

-He said at Penang Sangam School on July 23, 2016 that apart from allocating $2 million for the transportation of cane to the Rarawai Mill in Ba, Government was assessing the future of the Mill.
+He said at Penang Sangam School on July 23, 2016 that apart from allocating $2 million for the transportation of cane to the Rarawai Mill in Ba, the government was assessing the future of the Mill.

 “We are currently assessing whether Penang Mill should be rebuilt as a syrup mill or the full sugar mill that it was before the cyclone.
 Many sugar-producing countries have smaller mills that produce only syrup.
 It reduces the time it takes for crushing and the syrup is taken to a bigger mill where it is crystalised into sugar.